University of Michigan Rogel Cancer Center

 The University of Michigan Rogel Cancer Center is a cancer research and treatment institution based in Ann Arbor, Michigan, United States.
 The Rogel Cancer Center is affiliated with the University of Michigan and Michigan Medicine.

 History

 The Rogel Cancer Center was founded in 1986 at the University of Michigan.
 In 1988, it was designated as part of the National Cancer Institute cancer centers program.
 It received comprehensive cancer center status in 1991 and continues to be an NCI-designated comprehensive cancer center today.

-From 1991-2018 it was known as the University of Michigan Comprehensive Cancer Center.
+From 1991 to 2018, it was known as the University of Michigan Comprehensive Cancer Center.
 The center was renamed the Rogel Cancer Center in 2018 in recognition of a $150 million commitment from Richard and Susan Rogel.